 You're not required to pick an OB/GYN.
-However, if you're pregnant, you should pick one to care for you.
-You can pick any OB/GYN listed in the Amerigroup provider directory.
+However, if you're pregnant, you should pick an OB/GYN to take care of you.
+You can pick any OB/GYN listed in the Amerigroup provider directory or search for one on our website at myamerigroup.com/TX under the Find A Doctor tool.
 If you need help choosing one, call Member Services at 800-600-4441 (TTY 711).